byu-magicc/byu-magicc.github.io/docs/research/projects/template.md

 ## Personnel

 List anyone involved with the project here.
-You can even link to their individual webpages if you want.
+Please link all students and faculty back to their respective pages.

 - [Student](../../directory/students/template.md)
 - [Faculty](../../directory/faculty.md)

-## Significant results
+## Significant Results

 Include bullet items of significant outcomes of the project.
 If you list a new contribution in a paper or thesis, include a description of of that contribution here.

-## Media
+## Photos

 ![Example picture](https://dummyimage.com/600x400/eee/aaa){ width="500" }

+## Videos

 Notice the `embed` link here.
 You'll want to copy the part of your YouTube link between `.../watch?v=` and `&...` into the link segment right after `.../embed/`.
 The original link for this video was `https://www.youtube.com/watch?v=JMWN0OI-7pA&list=PLYgEzAHuTvsB92GTxdTiCdQNb5b1RMUl8&index=4`.
 ![type:video](https://www.youtube.com/embed/JMWN0OI-7pA)